Shown with optional Keypad.

 |Diameter of base||5.800" (147.32 mm) diameter|

-GTO Servo Drive System
+GTOCP4 Servo Drive System

-The drive system uses a high-quality Swiss DC servo motor controlled by a microprocessor to an accuracy of 0.05 arc-seconds per step.
+Like the previous GTO mounts, the GTOCP4 drive system uses a high-quality Swiss DC servo motor controlled by a microprocessor to an accuracy of 0.05 arc-seconds per step.
 Tracking is very smooth, noticeably smoother than any stepper motor drive or inexpensive servo motor.
 The system can be accurately controlled over a speed range of 4800:1, which allows 0.25x sidereal for manual guiding to 1200x sidereal for 5 degree per second slewing.
 The circuit draws only 0.4 amps when tracking the stars, 2 amps with both motors slewing and requires only 12 volts to operate.
 The servo drive will satisfy the requirements of the sophisticated, advanced astrophotographer, yet is easy for the casual, visual observer to use.Gear Accuracy and PE Performance

 GTO Servo Drive System Specifications